waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * If there are a 3 or 4 in the trash pile, and if the players don't know they have the other copy of that card (even it is in their hand), they are allowed to "fake save" a random 3 or 4 on chop.
 And the player who receives the clue shouldn't play into the finesse or bluff.
 * Do not perform this move on a two-away 3 or 4.
 (Unless you think it is valuable.)

+### Sacrifice Discard Chop Move

+* If the player is locked, and their teammate's *Chop* is on their *Finessed Position*, and the teammate draws a critical card.
+In this situation, the player who is locked can sacrifice one of their card to *Chop Move* their teammate as a *Sacrifice Discard Chop Move*.

 ### Double Loaded Play Clue

-* This convention only apply to variants with a hard suit.
+* This convention only apply to the variants with a hard suit.
 * *Loaded* is a situation where the player has `a playable card` or `a known trash`.
 * *Double Loaded* is a situation where the player is double *Loaded*.
 * Note that *Loaded Play Clue* is turned off in 2-player.

 ### Overloaded Play Clue

-* This convention only apply to variants with a hard suit.
+* This convention only apply to the variants with a hard suit.
 * *Overloaded* is a situation where the clue giver is *Occupied* and the clue receiver is *Loaded*.
 * Note that *Occupied Play Clue* and *Loaded Play Clue* are turned off in 2-player.